 The program consists of 14- weeks of instruction.

 The Kennebec Leadership Institute is open to individuals living or working in the Kennebec Valley.
 Anyone with interest in community betterment is welcome to apply.
 Applicants do not currently need to be in a leadership position.
 The only requirement is a sincere commitment from the employee and employer to building skills and knowledge and becoming a more active participant in the future of the Kennebec Valley.

 Participants must commit to participating and completing all program requirements during the 14-week program, including:

 The research is detailed: the number-one success factor in building an employee's skills is the involvement of the direct supervisor.
 This is especially true when the employee participates in a formal offsite training program.
 However, skills building does not end in the classroom – it begins there.
 That's why the Kennebec Leadership Institute offers a unique feature that most programs do not: easy-to-use coaching guides for the participant's direct manager to use both before and after an employee attends a workshop.

 Why does this guidance matter?

 Managers will receive a Coaching Guide for each workshop.
 Here is what the participant's direct manager, supervisor or coach is expected to do to make sure the employee gets the full benefit of the program:

-✓ After each workshop, debrief the participant on what he or she learned and how he or she intends to put this learning into action.
-Coach and encourage the employee as she or he practices these new skills!
+✓ After each workshop, debrief the participant on what they learned and how they intend to put this learning into action.
+Coach and encourage the employee as they practice these new skills!

-Tuition for the 2020 Kennebec Leadership Institute is $1,400.
-Partial scholarships may be available; call the Chamber of Commerce for details.
-Meals for full-day workshops are included; please contact the Chamber in advance concerning any dietary needs or restrictions.
+Tuition for the 2023 Kennebec Leadership Institute is $1,500.
+In addition, partial scholarships may be available; call the Chamber of Commerce for details.
+Meals for full-day workshops are included; don't hesitate to contact the Chamber in advance concerning any dietary needs or restrictions.